-John also has extensive experience assisting public sector organizations navigate through the maze of procurement rules and practices.
+John has extensive experience assisting public sector organizations in navigating through the maze of procurement rules and practices.
 He regularly advises municipal governments and public sector organizations on designing and implementing effective procurement strategies and standardized procurement documents.

 In his general corporate/commercial practice, John advises a variety of public and private sector organizations on corporate governance and compliance matters, and acts as general counsel for a number of organizations, providing advice on a wide range of matters.

-- National Board Director and Saskatchewan Regional Board Chair, Nature Conservancy of Canada
+- Past National Board Director and Saskatchewan Regional Board Chair, Nature Conservancy of Canada

 - Past Executive Member, National Construction Law Section, Canadian Bar Association